Note 1: Please note that this itinerary will change according to passengers’ flight details and arrival time.

 Time permitting, we can walk around Tehran Bazaar, few steps far from Golestan Palace.
 Continue along the Bazaar route, we go to the Timche Akbarian for having lunch.
 Timche Akbarian dates back to almost 260 years from the Qajar era when its main purpose was for exchange and gold.
 Later it was developed into the first bank of Iran ran mainly by Jews who were the prominent residents of Oudlajan neighbourhood.

-As of today, there’s no bank or money exchange but the place has been delicately restored into a Dizi Sara and tea house where tea comes in thin waist cups and along with sugar canes.
+As of today, there’s no bank or money exchange but the place has been delicately restored into a Dizi Sara and the tea house where tea comes in thin waist cups and along with sugar canes.

 Dizi doubtlessly is one of the most delicious and traditional Iranian food.
 Eating it has a special custom.
 Dizi is a Mesopotamian stew usually made with lamb, chickpeas, white beans, onion, potatoes, tomatoes, turmeric and dried lime.
 Everything is mixed and cooked together.